-When the girls enter Sixth Form they will be able to follow either a course leading to the International Baccalaureate qualification or A Levels
+When the girls enter Sixth Form they will be able to follow either a course leading to A Levels or the International Baccalaureate qualification.

 Girls are given guidance and support in selecting which route is most suitable for them.
 In addition to the academic studies all girls take part in, there’s an enriching programme of additional activities which broadens their horizons and helps to further enhance their skillsets.
 These include PE lessons, PSHE and CAS (Creativity, Activity and Service).